-1. I. Objectives ŪΤ here are clear and well considered learning aims that are particular to the development of the group as a whole and individuals within it, which contribute to der curricular or programme aims of school?
-Due consideration has been given to the needs of all the pupils?
-O1 - (() 2.
-Staffi Has a visit leader been approved by the Headteacher/EVC?
-Are they sufficiently confident and competent?
-Are the Visit Leadership Team familiar with the school visits policy/procedures?
-Are all adults physically and mentally capable of undertaking the proposed off-site ш activity? П Is there requirement for an appropriately qualified First Aider(s) in the group?
-Are staff accompanying/leading the groups appropriately qualified/competent in accordance with guidelines?
-All members of the Visit Leadership Team have received all relevant information on both the visit and the group?
-Have adults been DBS checked (where appropriate)?
-Have all adults completed their own medical details form (where appropriate)?
-There are sufficient leaders to ensure effective supervision and deal with incidents and emergencies?
-If accompanying leaders are taking a family member on the visit, are there arrangements to ensure that this will not compromise group management?
+- □ Has a visit leader been approved by the Headteacher/EVC? - □ Are they sufficiently confident and competent? - Are the Visit Leadership Team familiar with the school visits policy/procedures? - □ Are all adults physically and mentally capable of undertaking the proposed off-site activity? - □ Is there requirement for an appropriately qualified First Aider(s) in the group? - □ Are staff accompanying/leading the groups appropriately qualified/competent in accordance with guidelines? - □ All members of the Visit Leadership Team have received all relevant information on both the visit and the group? - □ Have adults been DBS checked (where appropriate)? - □ Have all adults completed their own medical details form (where appropriate)? - □ There are sufficient leaders to ensure effective supervision and deal with incidents and emergencies? - □ If accompanying leaders are taking a family member on the visit, are there arrangements to ensure that this will not compromise group management?

+3. Risk Management

-3. Management Sich and the same to be a second of the same and the same a Ц Risk assessments have been completed as appropriate - for the elements which П we manage e.g. transportation, pastoral/welfare, teaching etc? Ц Providers - Risk Management Summaries (RMS) and/or evidence of providers meeting quality standards e.g. LOtC Quality Mark, AHOEC Gold Standard, AALA etc. have been obtained? П The Visit Leadership Team has been involved in the risk assessment process where possible and are aware of the main hazards/dangers?
-Pupils have been briefed as appropriate?
+- □ Risk assessments have been completed as appropriate for the elements which we manage e.g. transportation, pastoral/welfare, teaching etc? - Providers Risk Management Summaries (RMS) and/or evidence of providers meeting quality standards e.g. LOtC Quality Mark, AHOEC Gold Standard, AALA etc. have been obtained? - □ The Visit Leadership Team has been involved in the risk assessment process where possible and are aware of the main hazards/dangers? - □ Pupils have been briefed as appropriate?

+4. Location

-4. Locat ion Is the chosen location appropriate to the proposed activities and the needs of the pupils?
-Where accommodation is used it is appropriate to the needs of the pupils - accessibility/safety and security etc? = mis discommission mis mis discours and growp mission or age, general, management/supervision etc?
-Where remote supervision will be used the environment is suitable for it?
-Are alternative arrangements available if necessary (Plan B), e.g. Bad weather?
+- □ Is the chosen location appropriate to the proposed activities and the needs of the pupils? - □ Where accommodation is used it is appropriate to the needs of the pupils accessibility/safety and security etc? - □ Does the accommodation meet the needs of the group in terms of age, gender, management/supervision etc? - □ Where remote supervision will be used the environment is suitable for it? - □ Are alternative arrangements available if necessary (Plan B), e.g. Bad weather?